n3rdopolis/rebeccablackos/README.txt

   Xwayland is also included, which allows X applications to run under a Wayland server.
 Xwayland is very usable except for a few bugs.

-  There are also other Wayland Desktop environments installed: Orbital, and Hawaii, and three non Weston Wayland servers: Enlightenment, swc, and Gnome Shell Wayland, aside from the default Weston shell.
+  There are also other Wayland Desktop environments installed: Orbital, Hawaii, Enlightenment, Orbment, and Gnome Shell Wayland, Kwin, and Papyros aside from the default Weston shell.

   This distribution is fan made.
 Yes.
 I am a fan of Rebecca Black.